To serve as an election judge for the Board of Election Commissioners, you must:

 - Help with polling place set-up the night before the election.

 - Training is NOT required, but is very helpful to learn election laws and how to operate the equipment.
 Training is optional – your choice.

 - 4-hour certification training class as required by law is offered in even-numbered years.
 Only judges who complete the 4-hour classroom training are certified.

 - Online review programs may be available before each election.

 - Different pay rates may be given according to training completed.

 - The base rate of $150.00 is given for working in the polls on Election Day.
-Pay bonus may be given according to training completed.
+An additional $50 is added to the base rate for completing training.

 - Election judges usually work in their own polling places.